rgrochowicz/prof-tally/scraper/README.md

 Scraper
 =======

 This is the scraper portion.
-Scrape the section tally page and dump it into a database.
+Scrapes the section tally page and dumps it into a database.

 Prereqs:
 --------